 Gastroesophageal reflux disease (GERD) is a chronic condition in which the gastroesophageal valve (GEV) allows gastric contents to reflux (wash backwards) into the esophagus, causing heartburn and possible injury to the esophageal lining.
-In the U.S., GERD is the most common gastrointestinal-related diagnosis physicians make during clinical visits.
+In the United States (U.S.), GERD is the most common gastrointestinal-related diagnosis physicians make during clinical visits.
 Pain and discomfort from acid reflux impact more than 80 million Americans at least once a month according to estimates.
-The first treatment recommendations for GERD patients is to make lifestyle changes (e.g., diet, scheduled eating times and sleeping positions).
-Patients are instructed to take prescription medications; unfortunately, it is a common practice to increase medication doses and, over time, become dependent on these medications to control symptoms.
-A variety of other health complications are linked to the long-term, maximum-dose usage of prescription medications.
+The first treatment recommendation for patients with GERD is to make lifestyle changes (e.g., diet, scheduled eating times and sleeping positions).
+Patients are also instructed to take medications—proton pump inhibitors; unfortunately, patients frequently increase their dosage and, over time, become dependent on these medications to control their symptoms.
+In addition, a variety of other health complications are linked to long-term, maximum-dose dependency on these PPIs

 About Transoral Incisionless Fundoplication (TIF®) procedure for reflux

-Performed without the need for external incisions through the skin, the TIF procedure offers patients who require an anatomical repair an effective treatment option to correct the underlying cause of GERD.
-Most patients stopped using daily medications to control symptoms and had their esophageal inflammation (esophagitis) eliminated up to three years after the TIF procedure based on studies.
+A minimally invasive endoscopic treatment, performed without the need for external incisions through the skin, the TIF 2.0 procedure offers patients who require an anatomical repair an effective treatment option to correct the underlying cause of GERD.
+Most patients stop using daily medications to control their symptoms and had their esophageal inflammation (esophagitis) eliminated up to five years after the TIF procedure, based on clinical studies.

-There are more than 20,000 TIF patients treated worldwide since the EsophyX® device launched.
-In the past ten years, over 60 centers published more than 80 peer-reviewed papers.
-These studies document consistent outcomes on over 1,300 unique study patients.
-For more information, visit www.GERDHelp.com.
+There have been over 20,000 patients who have benefited from the TIF procedure worldwide since the EsophyX® device launched.
+In the past ten years, more than 60 centers have published over 80 peer-reviewed papers.
+These studies have consistently documented improved outcomes on more than 1,300 unique study patients.
+For more information, please visit www.GERDHelp.com.